-There are some people who argue that Warbeck was the Duke of York, and that Henry VII knew the truth and killed him anyway to keep the throne.
-A guest article by Sandra Worth (whose novel The Pale Rose of England had Perkin make an appearance) posted at the website On The Tudor Trail did an excellent job of summing up why this theory can’t quite be shaken:
+There are some people who argue that Warbeck really was the Duke of York, and that Henry VII knew the truth and killed him anyway to keep the throne.
+Historical novelist Sandra Worth argues that: